harryvn/automatiq-cli/README.md

 ## Usage

-After installing globally, you can run the CLI using:
+After installing globally, you can use the `automatiq` command to initialize a new project:

 ```bash
 automatiq init